21f1006130/soft-engg-project-jan-2025-se-Jan-43/README.md

 Prettier - Formatter to make the code look good.

-shadchan-vue - The UI library used.
+shadcn-vue - The UI library used.

 Lucide Vue - The icon library used.